 We hope to shed some light on this question to help prospective applicants understand where their money is going.

-All components of one’s SIV must, pursuant to Section 11 of Migration (IMMI 15/100: Complying Investments) Instrument 2015, all funds included as part of one’s complying significant investment must be managed by an Australia-based financial services licensee.
+Pursuant to Section 11 of Migration (IMMI 15/100: Complying Investments) Instrument 2015, all funds included as part of one’s complying significant investment must be managed by an Australia-based financial services licensee.
 It is not permissible for a visa applicant to directly manage any fund included as part of a complying significant investment.
 Additionally, any financial services licensee providing assistance in relation to your SIV investment must maintain a minimum of $100,000,000 in firm-wide funds, precluding smaller outfits from offering complying funds to applicants, subject to exemptions.

 As such, a successful applicant will take care in securing both a competent, experienced migration agent as well as a reputable financial service provider who understands the special circumstances and requirements of SIV applicants.